Atlantic rubyfish: Description

 The Atlantic rubyfish has an oblong, compressed somewhat elongated body with its depth being roughly a quarter of its standard length.
 It has a large pointed head with a protrusible mouth with the maxilla being broadened and scaled and visible when the mouth is closed.
 The jaws have a small number of scattered, rather small conical teeth.
 The rear margin of the operculum has 2 or 3 flattened spines.
 The lower angle of the preoperculum is rounded and sticks out slightly to the rear as a thin plate and the preoperculum is smooth or has small serrations.
 The dorsal fin is deeply incised but is not separated into 2 fins and is supported by 11 spines and 11 or 12 soft rays.
 The anal fin is supported by 3 spines and 9 or 10 soft rays.
-Inlarger fish there is a fleshy keel on both sides of the caudal peduncle and th ecaudal fin has a deep fork.
+In larger fish there is a fleshy keel on both sides of the caudal peduncle and the caudal fin has a deep fork.
 The head and body are covered in fine ctenoid scales and these extend onto the bases of the soft-rayed parts of the dorsal and anal fins and onto the last few rays of those fins.
 The head and body are silvery red, fading ventrally with reddish to pinkish white fins and a red iris.
 This species has reached a maximum published total length of 65 cm, although 40 cm is more typical.